Mohamednajdawi/quiz_hub/docs/psychological-ui-improvements.md

-# Psychological UI/UX Improvements Applied to Quiz Hub
+# Psychological UI/UX Improvements Applied to Progrezz

 ## 🧠 Overview
-This document outlines the psychological principles applied to improve user experience and engagement in Quiz Hub.
+This document outlines the psychological principles applied to improve user experience and engagement in Progrezz.

 ---